Information for Health Professionals

 Being clear on our remit as 'peer-supporters' - we are not here to replace clinical involvement, but to complement it;

-Safeguarding policy and procedures, and Designated Safeguarding Lead for Adults;
+Safeguarding policy and procedures, and Designated Safeguarding Lead;

 Appropriate and up to date insurance.